 I’ll start by saying anyone can do it, and it’s okay if you haven’t heard of “house hacking” before or don’t know what it is.
 If you’ve been thinking about buying a home and have felt the desire to reduce your living expenses simultaneously, you’ve been leaning toward house hacking without even realizing it!

 I, too, was house hacking before I even knew what that term meant.
-Maybe you’ve thought about buying a duplex and renting out one side while living in the other, or perhaps you’ve been looking at single-family homes and considering renting out a room or two.
+Maybe you’ve thought about buying a duplex and renting out one side while living in the other, or you’ve been looking at single-family homes and considering renting a room or two.
 Well, you’re in the right place!

 What Is House Hacking?

 Any time you’re living in one portion of your primary residence and renting out another room, unit, or space, you’re essentially house hacking.
 You can do it with any small multifamily property like a duplex, triplex, or larger, and, surprisingly, you can even do it with a single-family home!